Joaos3092/Genetic-data-analysis/README.md

 Except in the ideal scenario of normal unadmixed populations, the *p*-values derived from KDE cannot be used to infer the actual distances that separate reference groups.
 Even in that ideal case, our use of kernels would make the inference of distances beyond the threshold of 0.03 *Fst*s extremely imprecise.
-Why is this limitation allowed?
+Why was this limitation allowed?

 In the study of natural populations, the likelihood of polyphyly and recurrent genetic exchange, with possible confounding effects on population genetics estimates, is high.
 This is what led us, in section II, to rely on a measure of *overlap* to study error rate in the classification of samples from structured populations.
-In the context of the analysis of genomic data, where most analyses are automated the problem presented by these occurences for the calculation of genetic distances is that we might be wrong in assuming the identity of the elements we are calculating distances between.
+In the context of the analysis of genomic data, where most analyses are automated, the problem presented by these occurences for the calculation of genetic distances is that we might be wrong in assuming the identity of the elements we are calculating distances between.
 This can introduce a considerable amount of variation in our measurements.
 More importantly, this factor can seriously impact any classification of individual samples reliant on distance measures.
 This led to the decision of analysing local correlation and distance measurements separately.